Xengalj/greithar/README.md

 - [x] Get icons to update dynamically
 - [x] get table filtering working in bestiary
 - [ ] refactor CreatureCard to use a single nice storable JSON

+- [ ] creature card will display json of a creature given to it, json building done by parent

 - [ ] add campaigns & encounters

 - [ ] add Player/NPC builder/advancer